TheRenegadeCoder/sample-programs-website/docs/projects/factorial/perl/index.md

 {% endraw %}

-Factorial in Perl was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Gabriela Kandová
 - Bharath

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 15:02:04.
 The solution was first committed on Oct 14 2019 22:44:32.
 As a result, documentation below may be outdated.